tomsauv/Enrich-Deplete-fastq/README.md

-# Mapping Workflow to sort fastq
+# Mapping workflow to sort fastq

 Sometimes, we need to ENRICH and/or DEPLETE paired-ends Illumina data set for a particular target<br/>